bondstreet/for-ny/posts/niki-and-shaokao-cheng.md

 socialBlurb: >-
   Niki and Shaokao Cheng of Bo Concept share three of their favorite local businesses in NYC.
+fbTitle: 'For New York: Niki and Shaokao Cheng'
 ---

 ![The Shala](https://s3.amazonaws.com/bst-fornyc/NikiandShaokaoChengTheShala.jpg)